celynw/ha-addons/README.md

 ## About

-Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
+Home Assistant allows anyone to create addon repositories to share their addons for Home Assistant easily.
-This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.
+This repository is one of those repositories, providing extra Home Assistant addons for your installation.

 ## Installation